 If Franklin Templeton, which declined comment on the issue, were to sell its holding, either if it turned bearish or if its own client investors started to withdraw their cash from its funds, the price of Irish debt could tank, rivals warned.

 "It will be like being in front of a train if they want to exit the trade," said Gareth Fielding, chief executive of Quantum Global Wealth Management, which specialises in asset management for central banks and sovereign wealth funds.

 "We all like to ride the trends but you don't want to be last out of any position.
 And in this case, even if you were second to book profits, the trade may have already moved significantly against you."

-So far, the US investor's Irish shopping spree has paid off, both for it and Dublin.
-The yield on the benchmark 2020 bond has fallen to 4.5% from 8.5% at the end of last year, helping Franklin Templeton's USD64bn Global Bond Fund to earn a return - on paper - of nearly 13% over a 12-month period to the end of September.
+So far, the U.S. investor's Irish shopping spree has paid off, both for it and Dublin.
+The yield on the benchmark 2020 bond has fallen to 4.5 percent from 8.5 percent at the end of last year, helping Franklin Templeton's $64-billion Global Bond Fund to earn a return - on paper - of nearly 13 percent over a 12-month period to the end of September.

-The asset manager holds around EUR8.3bn ($10.6bn) of Irish paper, much of it acquired over the past year, traders estimate using market data that puts Dublin's total debt stock at EUR88.5bn.
+The asset manager holds around 8.3 billion euros ($10.6 billion) of Irish paper, much of it acquired over the past year, traders estimate using market data that puts Dublin's total debt stock at 88.5 billion euros.

-Most of the purchases, they estimate, were made by funds controlled by Michael Hasenstab, co-director of Templeton's international bond department.
+Most of the bonds, they estimate, have been bought by funds controlled by Michael Hasenstab, co-director of Franklin Templeton's international bond department.